BUSINESS ASSOCIATE AGREEMENT

 - Any inconsistency between the Agreement's provisions and the HIPAA Rules, including all amendments, as interpreted by the Department of Health and Human Services, court or another regulatory agency with authority over the Parties, shall be interpreted according to the interpretation of the Department of Health and Human Services, the court or the regulatory agency.

 - Any provision of this Agreement that differs from those mandated by the HIPAA Rules, but is nonetheless permitted by the HIPAA Rules, shall be adhered to as stated in this Agreement.

 - Entire Agreement, Severability.
 This Agreement constitutes the entire agreement between the Parties related to the subject matter of this Agreement, except to the extent that the Underlying Agreement(s), if any, impose more stringent requirements related to the use and protection of PHI upon Business Associate.
 This Agreement supersedes all prior negotiations, discussions, representations or proposals, whether oral or written.
 This Agreement may not be modified unless done so in writing and signed by a duly authorized representative of both Parties.
 If any provision of this Agreement, or part thereof, is found to be invalid, the remaining provisions shall remain in effect.

 - Assignment.
 This Agreement will be binding on the successors and assigns of Covered Entity and Business Associate.
 However, this Agreement may not be assigned by Business Associate, in whole or in part, without the written consent of Covered Entity.
 Any attempted assignment in violation of this provision shall be null and void.

 - Multiple Counterparts.
 This Agreement may be executed in two or more counterparts, each of which shall be deemed an original.

 - Governing Law.
-Except to the extent preempted by federal law, this Agreement shall be governed by and construed in accordance with the laws of the state in which the Covered Entity’s principal place of business is located.
+Except to the extent preempted by federal law, this Agreement shall be governed by and construed in accordance with the laws of Delaware.